NEJLT/nejlt-website/content/about/links.md

 weight=80
 +++

-* [A brief presentation on NEJLT](http://tekstlab.uio.no/NEALT/nealt_2019_nejlt.pdf), given October 2 2019 at NODALIDA in Turku.

 Previously, NEJLT has had a different remit, with a sequence of previous editors-in-chief.
 The proposal for changing the journal into its current form is archived [here](http://tekstlab.uio.no/NEALT/proposal_2019.pdf) for posterity.
 The previous editors are shown [here](http://omilia.uio.no/nealt/?task=about), as the history of the NEALT board.